algosup/2022-2023-project-5-algorithmics-Team-3/specs/functional/functional-specifications.md

 - Number of Steps: The total number of steps required for the blending process.

+- List of tanks with their content at the beginning of process, to know the initial state of the tanks and give an ID to each tanks.

 - Step Details: A breakdown of each step, providing clear instructions.
 For example, "Step 1: Connect tank 1 to tank 2 and connect tank 3 to tank 4."

 - Blend Accuracy: The accuracy of the blend compared to the expected formula.
 This will be presented as the expected blend formula (e.g., Wine 1 = 37%, Wine 2 = 45%, Wine 3 = 18%) and the actual blend formula achieved by the software (e.g., Wine 1 = 33%, Wine 2 = 48%, Wine 3 = 19%).
 Additionally, the accuracy percentage will be provided (e.g., Accuracy: 91.2%).